Ryan Mallett: Michigan

-2007

 Mallett made his first appearance at Michigan in the second game of the 2007 season against Oregon.
 He entered the game for the injured Chad Henne in the third quarter and completed 6 of 17 passes for 49 yards and one interception.
-Mallett started the next week against Notre Dame and led the Wolverines to a 38–0 victory by throwing 3 touchdown passes, going 7/15 (46.7%) for 90 yards.
+Mallett started the next week against Notre Dame and led the Wolverines to a 38–0 victory by throwing 3 touchdown passes, going 7 of 15 (46.7%) for 90 yards.
 Mallett started his first Big Ten conference game against Penn State the following week.
-He went 16/29 (55.2%) with 170 yards and one interception.
+He went 16 of 29 (55.2%) with 170 yards and one interception.
 He also scored on a 10-yard rush in the first quarter.
 Henne returned to start the Wolverines' next three games.
-In those games, Mallett had limited playing time completing 4/10 for 30 yards.
+In those games, Mallett had limited playing time completing 4 of 10 for 30 yards.

 Mallett's next start was against Minnesota.
-He threw a touchdown pass and went 11/20 (55.0%) with 233 yards and no interceptions.
+He threw a touchdown pass and went 11 of 20 (55.0%) with 233 yards and no interceptions.
 Mallett did not start, but played extensively the next week in a loss against Wisconsin.
-He threw 3 touchdown passes and went 11/36 (30.6%) with 245 yards and two interceptions.
+He threw 3 touchdown passes and went 11 of 36 (30.6%) with 245 yards and two interceptions.
 In the fourth quarter, Mallett threw a 97-yard touchdown pass to Mario Manningham, the longest pass completion in Michigan history.
 Mallett played very little in the next week's game against Ohio State.
 He threw three passes and completed one of them for eight yards.
 Overall, he finished the 2007 season with 892 passing yards, seven passing touchdowns, and five interceptions.

-Departure from Michigan

-Mallett's place at Michigan was in question after new head coach Rich Rodriguez was hired to replace retiring coach Lloyd Carr because of the style of offense Rodriguez ran at West Virginia.
-Rodriguez chose to overhaul Michigan's offense and installed a "spread" read option offensive scheme, which did not fit Mallett's skills as a drop-back, pocket quarterback.
-Rodriguez unsuccessfully courted Terrelle Pryor to run Michigan's offense.
-Mallett and his family maintain he was open to staying at Michigan had Rodriguez been open to utilizing his skill set as a pro style passer.

-On January 14, 2008, Mallett enrolled at the University of Arkansas, where he was ineligible to play during the 2008 season due to NCAA transfer policies.
+After Michigan's hiring of head coach Rich Rodriguez, Mallett announced his intent to transfer as Rodriguez's read option offense typically utilizes a dual–threat quarterback rather than a pro–style quarterback like Mallett.
+On January 14, 2008, he enrolled at the University of Arkansas, where he was ineligible to play during the 2008 season due to NCAA transfer policies.